 Cross-listed as AGE 780.
-Covers the complex physiological changes that accompany advancing age and how exercise affects the aging process.
-Includes an appreciation for how functional consequences affect mental and social dimensions of life.
-Emphasizes factors associated with the preparation, implementation and evaluation of research projects involving elderly populations.
+Develops an understanding of the complex physiological changes that accompany advancing age and the effects of physical activity on these factors.
+Also develops an appreciation for how functional consequences affect mental and social dimensions of life.
+Attention is given to sensory, motor, cognitive and psychological changes.
+Emphasizes factors associated with the preparation, implementation and evaluation of research projects involving older adult populations.

 HPS 781.
 Cooperative Education (1-3).

 Provides the graduate student with a field placement which integrates theory with a planned and supervised professional experience designed to complement and enhance the student's academic program.
 Individualized programs must be formulated in consultation with appropriate graduate faculty.
 The plan of study for a graduate degree-bound student must be filed before approval of enrollment for cooperative education graduate credit.
-May be repeated for credit.
+Repeatable for credit.
 A maximum of 3 hours (for nonthesis option) or 6 hours (for thesis option) may count toward the graduate degree.
-Graded Cr/NCr.

 HPS 790.
 Applied Exercise Physiology (3).